-White board Have the campers list out people that they unconsciously think are "unclean."
+Have the campers list out people that they unconsciously think are "unclean."
 (Ex. kids who are in trouble all of the time, kids that do things they think they would never do, the annoying kid in class, etc.) Leave the names on the board for an activity later in the lesson.

-Tie It Together These are all the people who seem "unclean" to us because they are different from us.
-We judge how they live and think we are better.
+These are all the people who seem "unclean" to us because they are different from us.
+Why do we see them as unclean?
+(Allow responses.)
+We judge how they live, and think we are better.
+Do you truly believe that they can be forgiven and redeemed?
+(Allow responses.)
 Jesus taught that everyone can be saved.
 He came to earth, lived a perfect life, and was sacrificed on the cross as the payment of sin for all.
 Jesus came to provide salvation for everyone who believes in Him.
 Jesus loves everyone, including the people we think cannot be saved by Him.
 Salvation is for all who believe, not just for those who act a certain way.
+How can we help the people we see as "unclean" know that Jesus loves them and offers them redemption?
+(Allow responses.)

 The men sent by Cornelius found Peter and called for him.
 Peter was still thinking about the vision, but the Holy Spirit told him to meet the men.
 Peter went down to them, and they explained why they had come.
 They invited him to return with them, and he did.
 Notice that both Cornelius and Peter had been seeking God, and God gave both of them direction.
 Neither questioned God, but instead immediately obeyed what He asked of them.
 When the men arrived in Caesarea, Cornelius greeted Peter and explained that he had seen an angel from the Lord who had told him to send for Peter.

 Let's see how Peter responds to this.